blaedj/blaedj.github.io/_posts/2015-04-24-start-slideshow-on-raspberry-pi-from-ssh.markdown

 layout: post
 title:  "Starting (and restarting) a slideshow on a remote raspberry pi"
 date:   2015-04-24
-categories: raspberry-pi ssh openvt fbi
+tags: raspberry-pi ssh openvt fbi
 ---

-I recently got my first raspberry pi, its being used to run a simple display board at work.
+I recently got my first raspberry pi, it is being used to run a simple display board at work.
 Newsletters and announcements are converted to image form and then displayed in a slideshow.
 After some trial and error I came upon the ```fbi``` command, which displays images on a screen directly, no need for an X-session.
 This has worked really well, I have a script that displays all the .png files in a directory: